mozilla-l10n/documentation/webdashboards/bootstrap_new_locale.md

 If this locale works on Pootle, you also need to add the locale code to the array `$locamotion_locales`, still in the same file ([app/config/locales.php](https://github.com/mozilla-l10n/langchecker/blob/master/app/config/locales.inc.php)).

 ## Add files to l10n repositories (mozilla.org, FHR)
 At this point you need to add the files to both `www.mozilla.org` and `about:healthreport` (FHR) by using the `lang_update` script.
+If the new locale is only working on mozilla.org, FHR (website with ID 4) won’t be needed.

 From your local langchecker root folder run:
 ```
 ./app/scripts/lang_update all 0 ab-CD
 ./app/scripts/lang_update all 4 ab-CD